jconorgrogan/Informational-Constructivism/05_Development_and_Roadmap/IC_FAQ.md

 Because the observer cannot track those micro states within its ledger limits, their effect enters the Mode_L dynamics as an unmodelled fluctuation term.

-This is exactly what statistical mechanics calls “noise”.
+This is exactly what statistical mechanics calls "noise".
 No extra physics is imported; it is a direct consequence of limited resolution.

 Fluctuation–dissipation falls out of SUR bookkeeping